John Howe Peyton's Montgomery Hall

 The subsequent history of John Howe Peyton’s Montgomery Hall estate stands apart from that of other plantations.
 In the 19th century it was a farm of substantial acreage, maintained successfully by the efforts of the enslaved African-Americans who lived there.
 Beginning in the mid-20th century it became a retreat for African-Americans during the years of segregation when the City of Staunton purchased the property and designated it for their use as a park.
 Years before, during the ownership of the Walter family, most of the original house was destroyed by fire.
 The Walter family immediately built an impressive replacement house on the site with similar features of the original design.
 This house is now used as the offices of Staunton Parks & Recreation and for the park’s program activities.
 Today, Montgomery Hall thrives as a 148 acre park serving all residents of Staunton.

-All Rights Reserved- Contents from this website including text and images may not be used or reproduced without prior written permission.
+All Rights Reserved- Content from this website including text and images may not be used or reproduced without prior written permission.